webmeshproj/webmesh-vdi/README.md

   - File transfer to/from "desktop" sessions.
 Directories get archived into a gzipped tarball prior to download.

-  - Customizable RBAC system for managing user access
+  - RBAC system for managing user access to templates, roles, users, namespaces, serviceaccounts, etc.

-    - For example, desktops can be launched in specific namespaces, and users can be limited to specific templates and namespaces.

   - MFA Support

   - Configurable backend for internal secrets.
 Currently `vault` or Kubernetes Secrets

   - Use built-in local authentication, LDAP, or OpenID.

-      - For now see the API docs, the [example `helm` values](deploy/examples/example-ldap-helm-values.yaml), and the example [`VDIRole`](hack/glauth-role.yaml).
-There are corresponding examples for the `oidc` auth as well.

   - App metrics to either scrape externally or view in the UI.
 More details in the `helm` doc.